shariq1989/cookbook/content/recipe/Easy_Stroganoff.md

 Servings: 6 <!--more-->

 #### INGREDIENTS
-* 1 package of Egg Noodles
+* 1 package Egg Noodles
 * 2 lb Beef Stew Meat
-* 2 cans of Cream of Mushroom
+* 2 cans Cream of Mushroom
 * 1 package Onion Soup Mix
 * ½ Yellow Onion, diced
 * 3 Garlic Cloves, minced
 * ½ cup Button Mushrooms, sliced

-* Optional:
-* 1 spoon of Sour Cream
+* Optional: Sour Cream, to garnish
-* 4 oz Cream Cheese

 #### DIRECTIONS
 1. Add beef and the rest of the ingredients to the crockpot.
 2. Cook on low for 6 hours or high for 4 hours, depending on your preference.
-3. Stir in optional ingredients and serve.
+3. Garnish with a spoonful of sour cream to serve.